-Some students (and parents) are required to submit copies of tax returns and other information to be reviewed.
-If we need you to submit any documents, we will notify you by mail.
-To check online to see if we need any additional information from you, view the Web for Students area of our website or call 585-292-2050 and select option 4.
+Some students (and parents) are required to submit transcripts of their federal tax returns and other information to be reviewed.
+If we need you to submit any documents, we will notify you by e-mail.

 You must be able to answer YES to at least one of the following:

 - Are you 24 years of age, prior to the start of the calendar year?

 - As of today, are you married?
 (Answer "YES" if you are separated but not divorced)

 - Do you have any children who receive more than half of their support from you?

 - Do you have dependents (other than your children or spouse) who live with you and who receive more than half of their support from you, now and through the end of the upcoming academic year?

 - Are you an orphan or ward of the court or were you a ward of the court until age 18?

 - Are you a veteran of the U.S. Armed Forces?